 The Chinese American Historical Museum (aka the Ng Shing Gung Museum) is located in History Park, 635 Phelan Avenue, San Jose, CA 95112, in the Ng Shing Gung building.

-The museum is open the 1st and 3rd Saturdays every month (some holidays excepted) from 11:00 am to 3:30 pm, and is also open for some special events.
-Admission is free, except for special events which may require an entry fee into History Park.
+The museum is normally open most Saturdays (some holidays excepted) from 11:00 am to 3:30 pm.
+Admission for the museum is free, but special events may require an entry fee into History Park.
+Please check our Upcoming Events calendar for exact details of dates, times, and admission requirements prior to a visit.

 Free guided tours of the museum can also be requested by contacting Anita Kwock at firstname.lastname@example.org.